dotnet/sdk/documentation/TemplateEngine/Binding-and-project-context-evaluation.md

 The symbol binds value from external sources.
 By default, the following sources are available:
 - host parameters - parameters defined at certain host.
 For .NET SDK the following parameters are defined: `HostIdentifier: dotnetcli`, `GlobalJsonExists: true/false`.
 Binding syntax is `host:<param name>`, example: `host:HostIdentifier`.
-- environment variables - allows to bind environment allowed.
+- environment variables - allows to bind environment variables.
 Binding syntax is `env:<environment variable name>`, example: `env:MYENVVAR`.

-It is also possible to bind the parameter without the prefix as the fallback behavior: `HostIdentifier`, `MYENVVAR`.
+It is also possible to bind the parameter without the prefix as a fallback behavior: `HostIdentifier`, `MYENVVAR`.

-The priority of the sources are as the following:
+The priority of the sources are following:
 - host parameters: 100
 - environment variables: 0